 This offers you protections that you won’t find when investing in the stock market.

-The downsides of a high-yield savings account
+Downsides of a high-yield savings account

 High-yield accounts may seem too good to be true.
 Make sure you’re considering the whole picture when deciding whether to store your money there.
 Below are some of the downsides of high-yield accounts